PeterBParker/PeterBParker/README.md

 <div>
     <p>
 Fitness is a core value in my life, just behind my wife, good dogs, great food, and an immersive novel.
-Ihave a Bachelor of Science in Computer Science and a minor in math from an <a href="https://www.nsa.gov/Academics/Centers-of-Academic-Excellence/">NSA Accredited</a> <em>National Center of Academic Excellence in Cybersecurity</em>.
+I have a Bachelor of Science in Computer Science and a minor in math from an <a href="https://www.nsa.gov/Academics/Centers-of-Academic-Excellence/">NSA Accredited</a> <em>National Center of Academic Excellence in Cybersecurity</em>.
 While Python, Docker, and Apache Kafka are my main professional tools I have used to develop testing frameworks and event-driven, microservice backends, I have my <a href="https://github.com/PeterBParker/OneYearNightmare">front-end pet project</a> on this Github.
 </p>
 </div>

 <h2>My Tools<img src="https://media.giphy.com/media/jSKBmKkvo2dPQQtsR1/giphy.gif" width="60"/></h2>
-The following tools are sorted alphabetically
 <ul>
 <li>Docker :whale:</li>
 <li>Javascript :coffee:</li>